 They truly appreciated the opportunity to take part in this experience.
 Since they were staying in the town, it gave them a greater sense of how the community integrates their beliefs into everyday life.

-You can see that besides the people with their offerings, there were also people in the street taking pictures and even more people who were camped out on the other side of the street (the suggested place for people not participating to watch)
+You can see that besides the people with their offerings, there were also people in the street taking pictures and even more people who were camped out on the other side of the road (the suggested place for people not participating to watch)

 My big question is how to participate or watch an event such as this without being part of the machine that tries to make money and commercialize an important cultural event?
-Is that even possible and should it matter?
+Is that even possible, and should it matter?
 My only suggestion is if you are going to take part in any event or ceremony, do your homework and have some common sense.

 - Only take part in the ceremony if it is means something to you.

 - Buy your rice in the morning market rather than at the street food vendors on the main road.

 - Remove your shoes during the ceremony.

 - Dress conservatively.
 Cover your shoulders, chest, and legs.

 - Do not make eye contact with the monks or touch them.